shehanay/frontend-nanodegree-mobile-portfolio/README.md

 5- replace querySelector with getElementById and getElementsByClassName.

+6- declare some of the variables outside for loops

 #### How To Run it:
 1- Go to project folder -> views folder -> open pizza.html